bellcd/interview-questions/topics/js-fundamentals.md

       1. TODO: finish
    7. closure.
 How is closure helpful?
       1. TODO: finish
-   8. event delegation
+   8. event delegation.
+Describe the performance tradeoffs.
       1. TODO: finish
    9. object literal
       1. TODO: finish
    10. object & array destructuring
        1. TODO: finish
    11. Callbacks VS Promises VS async / await
        1. TODO: finish
+   12. How would you use promises right after each other?
+       1. TODO: finish
+   13. How do you handle needing to wait for multiple promises to finish?
+       1. TODO: finish
-   12. Immutability in JavaScript
+   14. Immutability in JavaScript
        1. Are objects & arrays in JavaScript immutable?
        2. How do you make something immutable in JavaScript?
           1. TODO: finish
-   13. Syntactic Sugar, and give at least 1 example
+   15. Syntactic Sugar, and give at least 1 example
        1. When the language provides a different (also simpler / cleaner / easier to understand / shorter / "better" / etc...) syntax for **accomplishing the exact same task**
           1. `async` & `await`, so you don't have to work with `.then` blocks
           2. the `class` keyword in JavaScript
           3. the spread & rest operators
           4. object & array destructuring
+   16. Worker (and when / why you would use one)
 6. What's the difference between
     1. WET & DRY code?
        1. DRY - Don't Repeat Yourself - is the general idea of encouraging efficiency in the way you structure your code